xinhuixu/laughing-octo-disco/README.md

 * Viewing all YOUR tasks (def)

 ### Things we didn't have time to properly integrate
-* Adding members and tasks (control flow turned out to be WICKED)
+* Adding members and tasks
-* Editing status of tasks (^^)
+* Editing status of tasks
 * Removing things (tasks, projects, users)

 ### Things we did :)
-* Set up a clever and interesting control flow that turned out to be a lot more challenging than we expected!!
-Using numbers to tell the server where to go next requires forcing the server to pay SUPER close attention to where it is right now, and when the control flow isn't linear, that's mad hard.
+* Set up an efficient and intuitive keyboard-only user-interface.
+Using numbers to tell the server where to go next requires forcing the server to pay close attention to where it is right now.
+When the control flow isn't linear, things got trickier exponentially.
 * Permissions when accessing projects and tasks.
-This was tedious and took longer than we predicted - figuring out who can access what where and when, setting up the directory structure (under `users/`)...it took a while!
+Figuring out who can access what where and when, setting up the directory structure (which had to be revamped many times).
-* Literally string manipulation in C. Was so hard!!!!
+* Utilization of default C libraries to get things such as file manipulation, string wizadry, etc. done the basic but sturdy way.

 ### `users/` structure